t3rohaha/softuni/04_oop_advanced/README.md

 ## UNIT TESTING

+**UNIT TESTING** Software testing method, where individual units are tested in isolation from the rest of the application.
+The main goal is to validate that each unit works as expected.

+**UNIT** Smallest testable part of the application, typically a function, method or class.

+**ISOLATION** Units are tested independently to ensure that they work correctly on their own.
+Dependencies on other objects, databases, files are usually mocked.

+**AUTOMATION** Unit tests are usually autamated, allowing them to run repeatedly and easily as part of the build proccess.

+**ASSERTIONS** Unit tests include assertions that check whether the actual output of a unit matches the expected output.

+**TESTING FRAMEWORK** There are various frameworks available to facilitate unit testing.
+In C#, common frameworks include MSTest, NUnit, xUnit.

-**TRIPLE A PATTERN**
+**TRIPLE A PATTERN** Organize test code by breaking down test case.

-- `Arrange` Setup the object to be tested.
+**ARRENGE** Setup the object to be tested.

-- `Act` Execute the operation and get the result.
+**ACT** Execute the operation and get the result.

-- `Assert` Assert the result is equal to the expected result.
+**ASSERT** Assert the result is equal to the expected result.

-**NAMING CONVENTION** MethodName_Condition_ExpectedResult
+**NAMING CONVENTION** MethodName_Condition_ExpectedResult.
+Better convention in my opinion: ClassName+Precondition?_ExpectedResult_Condition.

-**xUnit**
+### XUNIT

+**XUNIT** Framework that facilitates unit testing.

-- `Fact` Attribute to run a single test.
+**FACT** Attribute to run a single test.

-- `Theory` Attribute that allows passing parameters to tests using `InlineData` attribute.
+**THEORY** Attribute that allows passing parameters to tests using `InlineData` attribute.

-- `MemberData` Attribute that allows passing parameters to tests using members that return IEnumerable<object[]>.
+**MEMBERDATA** Attribute that allows passing parameters to tests using members that return `IEnumerable<object[]>`.

-- `ClassData` Attribute that allows passing parameters to tests using classes that implement IEnumerable<object[]>.
-Both Class and Member Data attributes are used in more complex scenarios like reading the test parameters from an external file.
+**CLASSDATA** Attribute that allows passing parameters to tests using classes that implement `IEnumerable<object[]>`.
+Both ClassData and MemberData attributes are used in more complex scenarios like reading the test parameters from an external file.

+### MOQ

-- `Mocking` Simulating the behaviour of an external dependency.
+**MOCKING** Simulating the behaviour of an external dependency.

-- `Fake` Generic term to describe, stub or a mock.
+**FAKE** Generic term to describe, stub or a mock.

-- `Mock` Fake object that the test is asserted against.
+**MOCK** Fake object that the test is asserted against.

-- `Stub` Fake object that the test is not asserted against.
+**STUB** Fake object that the test is not asserted against.
 It's usually a dependency that should be setup.

+**MOQ** Mocking framework.

 **NOTES**